huggingface/accelerate/docs/source/concept_guides/fsdp_and_deepspeed.md

 ### Prefetching

 FSDP allows two prefetching configurations `--fsdp_forward_prefetch` and `--fsdp_backward_prefetch` to improve overlap of comms / computation at a cost of extra memory, see [FSDP documentation](https://pytorch.org/docs/stable/fsdp.html).
-For DeepSpeed, the prefetching is always on, and only certain hyperparams like `stage3_prefetch_bucket_size` [can be configured for Zero3](https://www.deepspeed.ai/docs/config-json/#parameter-offloading); 🤗 `accelerate` will set these hyperparams automatically.
+For DeepSpeed, the prefetching will be turned on when needed, and it turns on depending on certain hyperparams like `stage3_param_persistence_threshold, stage3_max_reuse_distance`, etc, [that can be configured for Zero3](https://www.deepspeed.ai/docs/config-json/#parameter-offloading); 🤗 `accelerate` will set these hyperparams automatically.

 <Tip>